Stewartarmbrecht/Serverless-Eventing-Platform-for-Microservices/README.md

 author: nzthiago, stewartarmbrecht
 ---

 **_NOTE: BROKEN BUILD!!
 This project is currently under an extensive upgrade of all componenets and a re-architecture to implement several new patterns.
 If you are interested in reviewing patterns.
-The Audio service is being built first._**
+The Audio service is being built first.
+It has a readme file that explains how this service is implemented._**

 **_All information below will need to be updated once the upgrades and refactoring are complete._**